Nate Diaz: 2015

-Diaz was briefly linked to a welterweight bout with Matt Brown on July 11, 2015 at UFC 189.
+Diaz was briefly linked to a welterweight bout with Matt Brown on July 11, 2015, at UFC 189.
 However, in mid-April, Brown announced that the pairing had been scrapped.

-After sitting out again for over a year, Diaz returned to face Michael Johnson on December 19, 2015 at UFC on Fox 17.
+After sitting out again for over a year, Diaz returned to face Michael Johnson on December 19, 2015, at UFC on Fox 17.
 He won the fight via unanimous decision and went on to give one of the most infamous post-fight interviews in UFC history, where he called out Conor McGregor by saying "you're taking everything I work for, motherfucker, and I'ma fight your fucking ass" on live broadcast television.
-Both participants were awarded Fight of the Night honors.
+Both participants were awarded $50,000 Fight of the Night honors.

 2016

-Diaz was set as a replacement to face Conor McGregor on March 5, 2016 at UFC 196, filling in for an injured Rafael dos Anjos.
+Diaz was set as a replacement to face Conor McGregor on March 5, 2016, at UFC 196, filling in for an injured Rafael dos Anjos.
 With Diaz only having eleven days notice, the fight took place at welterweight (170 lbs) due to lack of time to cut weight.
 Diaz won the fight via submission in the second round.
 This gave Diaz his ninth submission victory in the UFC, tied for the second-most all-time behind only Royce Gracie.
-Both fighters were awarded Fight of the Night honors and Diaz was also awarded with the Performance of the Night bonus.
+Both fighters were awarded Fight of the Night honors and Diaz was also awarded with the Performance of the Night bonus which totalled $100,000 overall.

-A rematch with McGregor was scheduled for July 9, 2016 at UFC 200.
+A rematch with McGregor was scheduled for July 9, 2016, at UFC 200.
 However, on April 19, the UFC announced that McGregor had been pulled from the event after failing to fulfill media obligations in Las Vegas related to the fight.
 In turn, the fight with McGregor was rescheduled and took place the following month, contested again at welterweight, at UFC 202.
 Diaz lost the rematch via majority decision.
 The contest was once again awarded Fight of the Night honors.

 At the UFC 202 post-fight press conference, Diaz violated the USADA rule by smoking CBD, Cannabidiol, vape pen within four hours after a fight.
 He was not sanctioned as CBD is not considered a PED.
 USADA changed their rules and lifted CBD from the banned list not long after.